apvee/react-layout-kit/README.md

 # @apvee/react-layout-kit

 An opinionated, type-safe React layout library that simplifies styling and layout creation without leaving the React component context.
-Features responsive CSS-in-JS with Box, Grid, Flex, and Stack components.
+Features responsive CSS-in-JS with Box, Grid, Flex, Stack components and more.

 Built with TypeScript and Emotion CSS, **@apvee/react-layout-kit** leverages Emotion CSS internally for optimized runtime style generation along with a custom high-performance Slot implementation for component composition.
-This approach enables seamless dynamic styling based entirely on React props with minimal overhead, dramatically simplifying the React developer experience by eliminating the need for separate CSS files, complex CSS-in-JS setup, or verbose styled-components patterns.
+This approach enables seamless **dynamic styling based entirely on React props with minimal overhead**, dramatically simplifying the React developer experience by eliminating the need for separate CSS files, complex CSS-in-JS setup, or verbose styled-components patterns.

 ## Why @apvee/react-layout-kit?